Music of Iran: Symphonic music

 In 2005, the Persepolis Orchestra (Melal Orchestra) played a piece that dates back 3000 years.
 The notes of this piece, which were discovered among some ancient inscriptions, were deciphered by archaeologists and are believed to have belonged to the Sumerians and the ancient Greeks.
 Renowned Iranian musician Peyman Soltani conducted the orchestra.

 Pop music

 Hayedeh and Anoushiravan Rohani on the Iranian National Television, in 1975.

-Following the emergence of radio, under the reign of the Qajar dynasty, a form of popular music was formed and began to develop in Iran.
+Following the emergence of radio during the late Qajar era, a form of popular music was formed and began to develop in Iran.
 Later, the arrival of new western influences, such as the use of the guitar and other western instruments, marked a turning point in Iran's popular music by the 1950s.
 Iranian pop music is commonly performed by vocalists who are accompanied with elaborate ensembles, often using a combination of both indigenous Iranian and European instruments.

-The pop music of Iran is largely promoted through mass media, but it experienced some decade of prohibition after the 1979 Revolution.
+Iranian pop music is largely promoted through mass media, but it experienced some decade of prohibition after the 1979 Revolution.
 Public performances were also banned, but they have been occasionally permitted since 1990.
 The pop music of Iranian diasporan communities has also been significant.